 What kind of lights and output?

-Now that we’ve covered the nitty-gritty of running head torches, let’s have a look at some of the best options out there.
+Now that we’ve covered the nitty-gritty of running head torches, let’s find the right option to suit your running needs.

 Which running head torch is the best for me?